Vacuum fluctuations and the renormalized stress-energy tensor on a cone with arbitrary boundary conditions: Scalar Field Dynamics

 The choice of $Q$ parametrizes the self-adjoint extension of the corresponding radial Sturm-Liouville operator, and it is convenient to recast it as

-with $ q = 0 $ and $q = \infty$ identified.
-Under these considerations we arrive at Eq.~(\ref{solution-sturm}), and characterize the most general solutions satisfying the boundary conditions above.
+with $ q = 0 $ and $q = \infty$ identified. \victor{Indeed, this identification is justified because the spatial part of the wave operator, $A^{(q)}$, converges to the same operator $A^{(0)}$ in both limits ($q \to \infty$ and $q \to 0$).
+Consequently, the parameter space effectively ``loops'' back on itself, compactifying the real line into a circle rather than remaining an open interval \cite{Kay}.} Under these considerations we arrive at Eq.~(\ref{solution-sturm}), and characterize the most general solutions satisfying the boundary conditions above.
 By inserting the radial solutions into Eq.~(\ref{ansatz}), the continuous modes take the form

 where the normalization factors $N_n$, for $n = 0,1,2,\dots$, are fixed through the Klein-Gordon inner product,

 A straightforward calculation yields

 The continuous modes are not the whole story.
 There exists one discrete bound mode with positive frequency satisfying Eq.~(\ref{sturm}) and the boundary condition~(\ref{bc}), given in normalized form by